Most Streets in Japan Don’t Have Names

 As you might expect, this can make it a tad confusing to find a specific place within a block.
 However, given that blocks aren’t typically overly large, specific addresses within a block can usually be located fairly quickly, even on foot, so it’s not as much of a problem as one might initially expect.

 Further, if Main runs through the entire town, you’d want to tell them roughly which side of town that address is at, which is particularly important for people walking or riding a bike.
 With the block system, you just say “I’m at block 62.”
-There’s no ambiguity there or source of confusion.
+There’s no ambiguity there.
 While you’ll still need to consult a map if you don’t know where block 62 is at, you’ll usually be able to locate that block extremely quickly because of the way the blocks are laid out.
 Locating a particular street on a Western map is often not nearly as easy in large cities.

 - Another difference in the Japanese address system from typical Western systems is that addresses are written from large area to small, rather than small to large, as in Western addressing systems.
 For instance, in the United States, you’d write something like 510 Fairview Pl, Seaside, FL 32459.
 You start with the smallest geographic unit, the building, and go to the largest, the state, with the zip code tacked onto the end (note: the zip code system is not actually necessary.
 Read more about what ZIP stands for and why we use this system, despite it not being necessary, here: What the “ZIP” in “Zip Code” Stands For).
 In the Japanese system, it’s the other way around.
 You start with the largest division, the prefecture, and work on down to the specific address within a block.
 So, for instance, the Japanese address: